luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 - accelerated and decelerated,
 - stopping and going.

-Let students draw distance vs. time and velocity vs. time graphs for each motion.
+Let students sketch distance vs. time and velocity vs. time graphs for each motion.
 Of course, you should have brought a motion sensor, but you were late or found the equipment room closed.
 The walking will do just as well or even better.
 Make sure to look at the resulting student graphs, discover conceptual errors, and react, typical student mistakes are well known and useful to confront {cite:p}`Berg2000a`.

 ## Relative motion
 Student **A** walks with a low constant velocity in front of the class from left to right. student **B** starts later, walks faster and overtakes student **A**. *At the moment that **B** is next to **A**, are the velocities the same or different?*

 Strange question you will think, but some people will answer equal (misconception).
 In a traffic court case in the USA this opinion was even espoused by a judge.
 If none of your students go wrong here, then never do this demo again.
-Have your students draw position time diagrams for A and B in the same graph (see the previous demo).
+Have your students sketch position time diagrams for A and B in the same graph (see the previous demo).

 ## Action versus reaction visualization exercise
 To point out the relevant forces and show what is meant by action = - reaction, not to proof it: a rubber band or piece of elastic band can always be found even in a bare classroom.
 A student may have a rubber band around a lunch box.
 Stretch it with your finger.
 The force of the finger on the elastic band equals the force of the elastic band on the finger.
 Point out that action and reaction always work on different objects.
 That's why we want students to properly name forces as $F_{finger on elastic band}$ and $F_{elastic band on finger}$.
 The teacher can also put two students in front of the class, each with one hand pushing the hand of the other student but not moving.
 Then one student will push so hard that the other has to move back.
 Is now still $action = - reaction$ or $F _{student_A on student_B} = -F_{student_B on student_A}$?
-Yes it is, but to understand why student **B** is moving backwards, one has to add the forces **on student B only**: > $F_{student_A on student_B} + F_{friction floor on student_B}$
+Yes it is, but to understand why student **B** is moving backwards, one has to add the forces **on student B only**: $F_{student_A on student_B} + F_{friction floor on student_B}$

 ## Linear inertia 1, Newton's First Law with a glass of water